Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 Brosix does offer a storage solution, albeit at the moment for images; though there are plans to roll out more flexibility in sharing options with future updates.
 Upon sending an image, users have the option to share the file or transfer it directly via a peer-to-peer channel.

-In addition, remote desktop and instant screenshot not only make possible remote troubleshooting, training, and support, but boost the engagement factor of presentations, demonstrations, sales pitches, and overviews.
+In addition, remote desktop and instant screenshots not only make possible remote troubleshooting, training, and customer support, but also boost the engagement factor of presentations, demonstrations, sales pitches, and overviews.
 And that’s something Basecamp lacks.

 Both Basecamp and Slack provide searchable message histories.
 Basecamp, however, doesn’t allow you to search by date, and that’s inconvenient if you only remember when the conversation took place.
 Slack’s freemium version, on the other hand, limits the searchable message history to 10K messages.

-As such, its comprehensive enterprise functionalities provide it a leg up in areas where competitors often neglect.
+As such, its comprehensive enterprise functionalities give it a leg up in areas that competitors often neglect.
 Features control, contact management, and chat room controls allow for the delegation of features on a user basis, customization and management of contact lists, and governance of team chat spaces.

 Furthermore, communication and collaboration across the platform take place over a wholly private instant messaging network utilizing industry-leading security protocols like peer-to-peer communication channels, end-to-end encryption, and anti-virus and malware integration.